vardumper/IbexaAutomaticMigrationsBundle/README.md

 This is a bundle for Ibexa DXP.
 It automatically creates migrations for content types and content type groups.
 The goal is to eliminate the need to manually create migrations or test them – instead have Ibexa auto-generate them for us whenever content types change.
-Migrations are created in the defautl locations (in `src/Migrations/Ibexa/migrations` when using ibexa/migrations or in `src/MigrationsDefinitions` when using kaliop/tanoconsulting/mrk-te open source migration bundle).
+Migrations are created in the default locations (in `src/Migrations/Ibexa/migrations` when using ibexa/migrations or in `src/MigrationsDefinitions` when using kaliop, tanoconsulting, mrk-te open source migration bundle).

 ## Requirements
 * Ibexa DXP >= v5.0